Home Inspection Checklist

 Short term storage is also helpful if you elect to make home repairs to your new home after you move in.
 Ensure you can have a month-to-month rental agreement at the storage center and flexible access to your storage unit.

 EZ Storage in Framingham, Natick and Newton provide secure gate access 365 days per year.
 Gates are secured with access code keypads for entry and exit for your protection.
-Learn more about the many options of storage unit sizes here.
+Learn more about the many options of storage unit sizes at EZ Storage by visiting our size guide.